Reporting requirements for the London Convention and London Protocol

 - Annual report on all permits issued, including NIL report when no permits are issued; and

 - Annual report on monitoring activities undertaken.

-Contracting Parties should submit reports electronically using the Global Integrated Shipping information System (GISIS).
-Alternatively, a form (Excel) can be used for reporting, the form, as well as the explanatory notes, can be downloaded from the links to the right.
+Contracting Parties should submit reports on dumping and monitoring activities electronically using the Global Integrated Shipping information System (GISIS).
+Alternatively, an Excel form can be used for reporting which is then submitted to the Secretariat, the form, as well as the explanatory notes, can be downloaded from the links to the right.

 A report is also required on emergency permits or in cases of force majeure (as soon as possible).
-The procedures for force majeure/emergencies cases is found at the link to the right.
+The procedures for force majeure/emergencies cases are found at the link to the right.

 Past annual dumping reports

 Reporting requirements under Article VI (4) of the Convention and under article 9.4 of the Protocol include: 1) Annual report on all permits issued, including NIL report when no permits are issued; and 2) Annual report on monitoring activities undertaken.
 The Secretariat publishes compilations of these reports on an annual basis.